Nishil-Agarwal/Cloned-Cuisine-Recommender-/README.md

 # Cuisine Recommendation System

 ## Overview
-This project is an undergraduate project developed as part of the Statistical Machine Learning course.
+This project is an undergraduate project developed using concepts of Statistical Machine Learning.
 The aim is to create a recommendation system for cuisines using the Food.com dataset, which includes recipes and reviews.

 ## How to Use